Fighting For Your Fair Share Of The Marital Estate

 Property Division Attorneys Serving Pottsville And Throughout Pennsylvania

 Leave your marriage with your fair share of the marital estate.
-Turn to Lieberman, Tamulonis & Hobbs for effective property division advocacy.
-For a free initial consultation in most cases, call 570-391-0641 or
+Turn to Lieberman & Tamulonis for effective property division advocacy.
+For a free initial consultation in most cases, call 570-391-0641 or contact us online.

 *AV®, AV Preeminent®, Martindale-Hubbell Distinguished and Martindale-Hubbell Notable are certification marks used under license in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell® is the facilitator of a peer review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell® Peer Review Ratings™ fall into two categories – legal ability and general ethical standards.